-The majority of people still ‘bank’ in an old-school traditional way with often visits to the departments, cumbersome or expensive P2P money transfers, and the unmistakable fragrance of bureaucracy.
-Though there is still some style to traditional banking due to its exquisite institutional posturing, old buildings with classical tang, and ages-long history of intricate financial manipulations, the views and desires of people shift towards the magnetic convenience of mobile-only banking apps.
+The majority of people still ‘bank’ in an old-school traditional way with frequent visits to the departments, cumbersome or expensive P2P money transfers, and the unmistakable fragrance of bureaucracy.
+Though there is still some style to traditional banking due to its exquisite institutional posturing, old buildings with classical tang and ages-long history of intricate financial manipulations, the views, and desires of people shift towards the magnetic convenience of mobile-only banking apps.
 And for a reason: mobile banking is intuitive, user-friendly, and doesn’t require you to spend time trying to figure out ‘How?
 Why?
 When should I do this or that’ No wonder, the number of people who want to shift towards digital banking is growing so fast.
 In the UK alone, “Mobile banking is set to be more popular than visiting a high street bank branch within two years.”
-So, now — is just the right time to enter the fintech market with your own mobile-only banking app and help to shove traditional banking a little further down into the obscurity.
+So, now — is just the right time to enter the fintech market with your own mobile-only banking app and help to shove traditional banking a little further down into obscurity.

 From this article, you will learn about mobile-only banks, their functionality, pros and cons, the process of digital bank development, associated security concerns, and bright examples of successful digital banks.